I decided to make a list of the key elements that have been personally keeping me structured and somewhat sane.

 Connect with others

 I’m an introvert by nature.
-I can go hours, even days or more without taking to anyone.
+I can go hours, even days or more without talking to anyone.
 Connecting is something I have to do on purpose.